 The Client shall effect insurance as is suitable having regard to its particular circumstances and the terms of this Clause 14.

-Warranty and Indemnity: The Client warrants that to the best of its knowledge, information and belief, all information supplied to the Consultancy before, during and after the Term (including any Client Material) shall be accurate and not in any way contrary to English law.
-The Client shall indemnify and keep indemnified the Consultancy from and against any and all proceedings, claims, damages, losses, costs, expenses (including legal costs and expenses) and liabilities which the Consultancy may incur or sustain as a direct or indirect result of or in connection with any Client Materials.
+The Client warrants that all information supplied to the Consultancy before, during and after the Term (including any Client Material) shall be accurate and not in any way contrary to applicable law.
+The Client shall indemnify and keep indemnified the Consultancy from and against any and all proceedings, claims, damages, losses, costs, expenses (including legal costs and expenses) and liabilities which the Consultancy may incur or sustain as a direct or indirect result of or in connection with any Client Materials or as a result of the Deliverables not complying with laws applicable to the Client’s industry, products or services

 Client’s Property: The Consultancy shall take reasonable care of any property belonging to the Client and made available to the Consultancy for the purpose of this Agreement and shall mark or otherwise identify the Property as being the property of the Client.
 Subject to the foregoing, such property shall be at all times at the sole and entire risk of the Client, and the Consultancy shall not be subject to any other liability for it.